Cracking the Davinci Resolve Studio 18.5 and 19.0 license check by patching a single bit

 at all, but everything seems to work okay.
 I’ll probably update this blog post if I notice something fishy.

-Here is a small patch script using pattern searching if you don’t want to bother with reverse engineering
+Here are small patch scripts using pattern searching and their patterns if you don’t want to bother with reverse engineering.

 Update 2024-05-19: version 19.0b1 has changed some license related functions, so it needed a new pattern.